ed-cybros/ed-cybros/README.md

 I am interested in how content-aware machine learning systems can improve **music discovery** and help address long-tail challenges in large music catalogs, with a special focus on learning to **identify underrepresented but high-quality content**.

+## Motivation

+**Professional:** I want to help connect the underrepresented high-quality musical content with its audience.

+**Personal:** I want to understand music more deeply, and I want machines to help with that understanding.

 ## Working style

 My working style is deliberate and thorough, as I repeatedly find myself gravitating towards understanding, correctness, efficiency, and clarity.
 I am naturally inclined toward **constraint-driven, minimalistic problem-solving**: